MCIF: Multimodal Crosslingual Instruction-Following Benchmark from Scientific Talks: Introduction

-To fill this gap, we introduce MCIF, the first manually-curated benchmark explicitly designed to evaluate crosslingual, multimodal instruction-following abilities over both short- and long-form inputs.
+To fill this gap, we introduce MCIF,\footnote{The benchmark is released under CC-BY 4.0 license at \href{https://huggingface.co/datasets/FBK-MT/MCIF}{\huggingfacesmall{}\texttt{hf.co/datasets/FBK-MT/MCIF}} to facilitate research and broad adoption.
+The inference and evaluation code are available under Apache 2.0 license at \href{https://github.com/hlt-mt/mcif}{\github{}\texttt{github.com/hlt-mt/mcif}}, which also contains the systems' outputs under CC-BY 4.0 license. } the first manually-curated benchmark explicitly designed to evaluate crosslingual, multimodal IF abilities over both short- and long-form inputs.
 MCIF covers three core modalities--speech, video, and text--and spans four typologically diverse languages: English, German, Italian, and Chinese.
-MCIF supports a wide range of tasks, enabling systematic evaluation of MLLMs' abilities to follow instructions across different languages and combinations of modalities.
-The benchmark is released under a permissive CC-BY 4.0 license to facilitate broad adoption and further research in this area.
+Supporting 4 macro-tasks (recognition, translation, question answering, and summarization), MCIF is fully parallel across modalities and languages, enabling systematic evaluation and ablation studies of MLLMs' abilities to follow instructions across these different dimensions.
+Our extensive benchmarking and analysis of \NMODELS{} different systems highlight that, despite recent progress, current models still face significant challenges: they struggle to handle long-form contexts--especially when tasked to summarize their content, to jointly integrate speech and video effectively, and to answer fine-grained, content-specific questions.
+These findings highlight main directions for improving crosslingual and multimodal processing in IF systems.